eXascaleInfolab/CleanImp/README.md

-- **Algorithms**: The list of Algorithms and their parameters are provided below.
-Parameters can be overriden from their defaults by specifying the algorithm in the config file as `algorithm:p00` where `p` is the name of the parameter and `00` is the value.
+- **Algorithms**: The list of Algorithms and their parameters is provided below.
+The parameters can be overritten from their defaults by specifying the algorithm in the config file as `algorithm:p00` where `p` is the name of the parameter and `00` is the value.
 For example IMM with the neighborhood size 5 is `IIM:n5`.

 | Algorithms | param      | default  | param. descr. | range    |
 | --------   | --------   | -------- | --------      | -------- |